danielcase0/supervised_learning_challenge/credit_risk_analysis_report.md

 - Accuracy: accuracy is the percent of correct predictions for both classes in the dependent variable.
 - Balanced accuracy: balanced accuracy is the percent of correct predictions for both classes in the dependent variable, if the accuracy of each class were given equal weight.
 - Precision: for each class, precision is the ratio of loans correctly identified in that class to the total number of loans identified as that class.
-  - For example, for healthy loans, the precision of the model is the ratio of healthy loans correctly identified as being healthy (true positives) to the total number of loans being identified as healthy (true and false positives).
+  - For example, for healthy loans, the precision of the model is the ratio of healthy loans correctly identified as being healthy (true negatives) to the total number of loans being identified as healthy (true and false negatives).
 - Recall: for each class, recall is the ratio of loans correctly identified in that class to the total number of instances of that class in the data set.
-  - For example, for healthy loans, the recall of the model is the ratio of healthy loans correctly identified as being healthy (true positives) to the total number of healthy loans in the data set (true positives and false negatives).
+  - For example, for healthy loans, the recall of the model is the ratio of healthy loans correctly identified as being healthy (true negatives) to the total number of healthy loans in the data set (true negatives and false positives).

 In the second step, a second model is trained using balanced classes to see if the model performance would improve.
 Credit risk modeling is a textbook example of a problem involving imbalanced classes, because there are usually many more healthy loans than high-risk ones.
 As a result, there are more healthy loans than high-risk loans in the data set, and the model ends up being better at predicting healthy loans because it's ultimately trained on more healthy-loan data if the classes are left imbalanced.
 To rectify the imbalance, the smaller class (e.g., high-risk loans) are randomly oversampled until the number of instances in each class is equal.
 In the analysis, the purpose of conducting the `value_counts` is to illustrate the imbalanced classes in the original data and the balanced classes in the oversampled data.